ioBroker/ioBroker.sql/README.md

 ## Changelog

 ### __WORK IN PROGRESS__
-* (Apollon77) Fix GetHistory logic to always return the "count" newest entries if more than "count" are available
+* (Apollon77) Add flag returnNewestEntries for GetHistory to determine which records to return when more entreis as "count" are existing for aggregate "none"
 * (Apollon77) Add support for addId getHistory flag
+* (winnyschuster) Fix Insert statement for MSSQL ts_counter

 ### 1.16.2 (2022-02-16)
 * (bluefox) Marked interpolated data with `i=true`